-Dogs can have a profound effect on residents in nursing homes that can’t really be quantified scientifically but there is no mistaking the benefits they provide just by looking at the faces of the patients when a dog comes into their presence.
-At Delaware Court, we periodically have dog visitors and they never cease to put a smile on our residents’ faces.
+Dogs can have a profound effect on nursing home residents that can’t be quantified scientifically.
+Still, there is no mistaking the benefits they provide just by looking at the faces of the patients when a dog comes into their presence.
+At Delaware Court, we periodically have dog visitors, and they never cease to put a smile on our residents’ faces.
 Not just the patients either.
 The staff also loves it when they come in!
-Located in Delaware, Ohio, our healthcare center works tirelessly to provide our residents with outstanding rehabilitation services day in and day out.
+Located in Delaware, Ohio, our healthcare center works tirelessly to provide our residents with outstanding rehabilitation services daily.

 Contact us online or call us at (740) 369-6400 for more information about our services.